EmpowHer Path

 2. Communicate with your manager (if you feel comfortable)

-Being open about what you’re experiencing can make it easier to agree small adjustments—like flexible start times or breaks.
+Being open about what you’re experiencing can facilitate agreement on small adjustments—like flexible start times or breaks.
+This communication can be a vital part of finding menopause support in the workplace.

 3. Take control of your environment

-Simple changes—layered clothing, desk fans, keeping water nearby—can help you stay comfortable and focused.
+Simple changes—layered clothing, desk fans, keeping water nearby—can help you stay comfortable and focused, which is crucial during menopause.

 4. Protect your energy